Add constraints to a conservation planning problem()

 add_default_solver(verbose = FALSE)

-# create raster stack with locked in units
+# create multi-zone problem with locked in constraints using column names

 # solve problem